Why SEO Is Useful For Self-Publishing Authors

 This can result in search engines failing to index your post.

-The bonus is that Google and Bing will find other related words and phrases in your blog posts.
+A bonus is that search engines may find other related words and phrases in your blog posts.

 If you write long articles of over 1,000 words, you have more chance of getting extra search keywords.
-You will also help reduce your bounce rate.
+Longer articles will also help reduce your bounce rate.

 Because of this, it is better to publish long blog articles rather than quick 300-word posts.